Skip to main content

 How Do Lifestyle and Entertainment Costs Compare?

-Downtown Dallas and Uptown entertainment runs 25-30% higher than suburban options.
-Dinner for two averages $75-95 at Uptown restaurants versus $45-60 in Frisco or Plano.
-But here’s the flip side — urban residents save on Uber rides and parking since they can walk to most spots.
+Downtown Dallas and Uptown dining runs higher than the suburbs.
+Dinner for two might average $75 to $95 at an Uptown restaurant versus $45 to $60 in Frisco or Plano.
+But the flip side: urban residents save on rides and parking since they can walk to most spots.
 It’s a trade-off, not a clear win for either side.

 Suburban areas like Legacy West offer a nice middle ground.
-Legacy Hall has diverse dining at 15-20% below downtown pricing while still feeling upscale.
-You’re not sacrificing atmosphere — you’re just not paying the downtown tax.
+Legacy Hall has diverse dining below downtown pricing while still feeling upscale.
+You’re not sacrificing atmosphere, you’re just not paying the downtown tax.

-Bishop Arts in Oak Cliff has become another interesting option.
-It’s got the artsy, independent restaurant scene without the Uptown price tag.
-I’ve placed several young families in the area who love being able to walk to dinner without spending $150.
+Bishop Arts in Oak Cliff has become another interesting option, with an artsy, independent restaurant scene and no Uptown price tag.
+I’ve placed several young families nearby who love being able to walk to dinner without dropping $150.

 Budget realities to keep in mind:

-• Urban dining averages $20-30 per person higher than suburban alternatives
+• Urban dining tends to run higher per person than suburban alternatives

 • Suburban areas offer more family-friendly pricing across the board